Anjanette Young, Victim Of Wrong Raid, Using Fundraising Effort To Help Others Seek Justice

-CHICAGO (CBS) — A GoFundMe page has been set up for Anjanette Young, who was the victim of a wrongful Chicago police raid, and so far it has raised more than $35,000.
+CHICAGO (CBS) — A GoFundMe page has been set up for Anjanette Young, who was the victim of a wrongful Chicago police raid, and so far it has raised nearly $45,000.

 CBS 2’s Meredith Barack talked with Young about what she plans to do with all that money.